Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/WebLogic/README.md

-# WebLogic: Automation & Configurations for Administrators
+# WebLogic: Automation & Configuration Snippets for Administrators

 This folder is part of the [Straypenguins-Tips-Inventory](https://github.com/Tatsuya-Nonogaki/Straypenguins-Tips-Inventory) repository and provides practical, field-tested automation scripts and configuration snippets for Oracle WebLogic Server administration.